HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

 The FHIR DocumentReference Resource  is used to record important information such as the most current version of the document, important at the point of care, and provides proof that the directive exists in the system.
 This resource expresses elements such as status, composition document status, author, custodian, and content attachment to name a few data elements.

 #### Alignment with CDA Representations
 This FHIR IG is the primary source for defining Advance Healthcare Directive Documents and their digital representation formats.
 However, it operates in harmony with the CDA IG produced for the same purpose.
-The structured document representation principles are aligned between these two IGs and CDA templates are not updated to remain in synch with information representation designs developed in FHIR.
+The structured document representation conventions are aligned between these two IGs and CDA templates are not updated to remain in synch with information representation designs developed in FHIR.